-3 Comment
+19 Comment

 This section governs requests for custody or visitation by a non-parent when the child is in the custody of a parent or de facto parent.
-Section 2(8) defines "non-parent" as "an individual other than a parent, including a child's grandparents, great-grandparents, step-parents, and siblings."
-The most common persons seeking custody or visitation will be one of the specifically listed categories of individuals, but the definition allows others to seek custody or visitation if the requirements of the act are met.
+Section 2(\(\frac{89}{9}\)) defines "non-parent" as "an individual other than a parent, including."
+The most common non-parents seeking custody and visitation are a child's grandparents, great-grandparents, step-parents, and siblings."
+The most common persons seeking custody or visitation will be one of the specifically listed categories of individuals, but, although the definition allows others to seek custody or visitation if the requirements of the act are met.